PARTNERSHIP

 Cohabitation requirement

-For the Resident Visa: 12 months cohabitation required at application time, evidenced by joint tenancy, joint utilities, and shared mail across the period.
-For Work and Visitor: no minimum cohabitation, but the supporting partner must be eligible to support residence within 12 months.
+For the Resident Visa: 12 months living together required at application time, evidenced by joint tenancy, joint utilities, and shared mail across the period.
+For Work and Visitor: no minimum, but the Work Visa is granted for 1 year if you have lived together less than 12 months and up to 3 years once you reach 12 months.
 Living together does NOT include flat-mate arrangements, holidays together, or maintaining separate homes while spending time at each other's places.

 Evidence stack: the core of every case